Nokha, Rohtas: Economy

 The 2011 census listed the three most important commodities in Nokha town as rice, furniture, and bricks.

 Nokha is small city in Rohtas district of Bihar.
 It is famous in Bihar as a major centre for production of parboiled rice through the number of rice mills.
 Rice mills used to be major part in its economy.
 People living here are totally dependent on agriculture for bread and butter.
 There are multiple schools and colleges, still the level of education is not that much.
 Students have to migrate to other cities (mainly Patna) to get quality education.

 Climate

 The climate of the region is sub-tropical and typical of the plains of Northern India, with hot dry summers and cool winters with cold nighttime temperatures.
 The monsoon is vital for the district as the economy is mainly based on agriculture.

 Deforestation has led to climate change and has had an environmental impact, with drought becoming more frequent and temperatures becoming warmer.
 As recently as the early 1990s, nighttime frost used to be common in the winter, however deforestation in the Kaimur hills has had a negative impact.

 Transport

-Nokha is well connected with railway and road.
-This place is well connected with the road, SH-12 passes through Nokha.
+Nokha is connected with a small railway station to the major cities of Bihar, including the capital city, Patna.
+This place also is well connected with the road, as the SH-12 passes through Nokha.